 - Removes hiring barriers based on location.
 Because geographic proximity is no longer an impediment to video interviews, recruiters may expand their talent pool dramatically.

 - It enhances the candidate experience.
 A 2019 candidate survey found that 83% of candidates are satisfied with video interviews as a recruitment method.
 Applicants would be more likely to accept a job offer if employers made a connection with them and focused on improving the candidate experience.

 - It can be more difficult to establish a meaningful connection online.
 It may be more difficult to get to know the candidate if there is less visible evidence, such as body language and other nonverbal communication.
 Furthermore, distractions such as barking dogs, crying children, and outside traffic might make it difficult to concentrate.

 - Difficulties with technology Unreliable WiFi, faulty microphones, poor camera quality, and software flaws can make video interviews far less helpful and far more stressful than in-person interviews.

 As we continue to incorporate video technology into our recruitment methods, it’s clear that video is the future and will be around for a long time.

-Implement Entire Recruit’s recruiting software to make your hiring process even more efficient.
-The recruiting software from Entire Recruit automates job posting, application screening, and candidate engagement, allowing you to attract and hire the best individuals possible.
+Implement Entire OnHire’s recruiting software to make your hiring process even more efficient.
+The recruiting software from Entire OnHire automates job posting, application screening, and candidate engagement, allowing you to attract and hire the best individuals possible.